telerik/xaml-docs/controls/radgridview/selection/basics.md

 * __SelectedItems__: A collection of the business objects corresponding to the selected rows.
 If the **SelectionUnit** is **Cell** or no full rows have been selected, the collection is empty.
 * __SelectedCells__: A collection of __GridViewCellInfo__ objects which represent the corresponding business object(s) and the column(s) of the selected cell(s).

+>important When filtering is applied to the control, if a currently selected item does not pass the filtering criteria, it will be deselected.

 ## Disabling Selection

 To disable the selection functionality you can set the __CanUserSelect__ property to **False**.